elotl/skyray/README.md

 # skyray
-Support interoperation of KubeRay with Nova
+Support interoperation of KubeRay with Nova and Luna